bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 1. Look into the extracted file ...
 1. ... and quit with `q`.
 1. To only see the headers of the FASTA, use `grep` for extracting all lines with a '>'.
+1. To count the line in which the keyword appears, either pipe the output into `wc -l` or ...
+1. ... use the flag `-c` in `grep`.
 1. This also works with any other keyword too.
 1. The lines of interest can be redirected into a file with `>`.
 1. Count the entries (i.e., the lines) in the created file with `wc -l`.